VNS-CamAI/Code-Base-Django-Rest-Framework/README.md

 4. Run the Application - `python3 manage.py runserver`
 5. Go to - http://localhost:8000/

-### Creating an App
-1. Create a folder with the app name in `apps`.
-For example: `testService`
-1. Run `python manage.py startapp testService apps/testService` from the root directory of the project.

 ### Restore Database with file: test.sql

 ### Change Database Credentials with your Database - `config/settings.py`